sriramab/gamamanual/Content/Tutorials/LearnGAMLStepByStep/DefiningGUIExperiment/Defining3DDisplays.md

 ### Size
 Layer can be drawn with different size (x,y and z) using the _size_ facet

-Here is an example of display using all the previous facet.
+Here is an example of display using all the previous facet (experiment factice to add to the model _Incremental Model 5_).
 You can also dynamically change those value by showing the side bar in the display.

 ```
+experiment expe_test type:gui {
+	output {
 		display city_display type: opengl{
-  species road aspect: base refresh:false;
+			species road aspect: geom refresh:false;
-  species building aspect: base transparency:0.5 ;
+			species building aspect: geom transparency:0.5 ;
-  species people aspect: base position:{0,0,0.2};
+			species people aspect: sphere3D position:{0,0,0.1};
-  species road aspect: base size:{0.3,0.3,0.3};
+			species road aspect: geom size:{0.3,0.3,0.3};
+		}
+	}
 }
 ```